The apparel and footwear PEFCR in more detail

 > Biodiversity

-The PEF method includes at least eight impact categories that have an effect on biodiversity, such as climate change, aquatic freshwater eutrophication, aquatic marine eutrophication, terrestrial eutrophication, acidification, water use, land use, and freshwater ecotoxicity.
-However, currently there is no impact category named “biodiversity” as no international consensus exists on a life cycle impact assessment method capturing that impact.
-Further research work needs to be done to fully characterise and model biodiversity.
-A sub-group set up by the Commission is expected to provide a technical recommendation in 2022 to integrate biodiversity issues better.
+The PEF method includes at least eight impact categories that also affect biodiversity.
+These include climate change, aquatic freshwater eutrophication, aquatic marine eutrophication, terrestrial eutrophication, acidification, water use, land use, and freshwater ecotoxicity.
+There is currently no dedicated “biodiversity” impact category since an international consensus on a life cycle impact assessment method capturing that impact did not exist when the Commission’s last recommendation on the EF methods was developed in 2021.

 > Volumetric